7 Wonderfully Exotic Things to Do in Zanzibar

 An exclusive and romantic adults-only escape, with six thatched-roof villas, it offers exceptional service, gourmet food and your own private tented banda (bungalow) for lounging on the beach.

-Romancing the Palms: The Palms on Zanzibar is a hotel with heart
+Romancing the Palms: See our review of the Palms on Zanzibar (a hotel with heart).

 Rates match the star wattage of its guests.
 But they include twice-daily scuba dives, barefoot butler service and all the fresh lobster you can possibly eat.